What Is Your Current Point of Sale Software

 The ROI of switching POS software depends on how inefficient your current setup is.
 Bravo customers report an average 26% increase in loan volume, 30+ minutes saved per day on compliance tasks, and significant revenue gains from adding eCommerce channels.
 Use the calculator above to estimate your specific savings based on your store's labor costs, vendor spend, and revenue leakage.

 Most stores go live on Bravo within 30 days.
-Bravo's onboarding team handles data migration — including customer records, inventory, and transaction history — with zero downtime.
+Bravo's onboarding team handles data migration, including customer records, inventory, and transaction history, with zero downtime.
 Your store stays open throughout the entire transition.

-Running separate POS, compliance, eCommerce, and marketing platforms typically costs specialty retailers $300–$800/month in direct software fees, plus 5–15 hours per week in wasted labor from duplicate data entry and manual reconciliation.
+Running separate POS, compliance, eCommerce, and marketing platforms typically costs independent retailers $300–$800/month in direct software fees, plus 5–15 hours per week in wasted labor from duplicate data entry and manual reconciliation.
 That adds up to $8,000–$25,000 per year in hidden costs before factoring in compliance risk or missed revenue.
 Bravo consolidates all of these into one platform.

 Yes.
-Bravo includes a dedicated Shooting Range Management module with lane reservations, range time tracking, rental firearm management, and integrated point of sale for range fees, ammunition, and accessories — all alongside FFL compliance tools in one system.
+Bravo includes a dedicated Shooting Range Management module with lane reservations, range time tracking, rental firearm management, and integrated point of sale for range fees, ammunition, and accessories, all alongside FFL compliance tools in one system.

 Absolutely.
-The calculator is designed for all specialty retailers including pawn shops, gun stores, shooting ranges, consignment shops, and buy/sell/trade stores.
+The calculator is designed for all independent retailers including pawn shops, gun stores, shooting ranges, consignment shops, and buy/sell/trade stores.
 The labor waste, software overhead, and revenue leakage estimates apply across all store types that rely on manual processes or fragmented software systems.

 The real cost of running your store on generic, fragmented, or outdated software shows up in four places most owners never fully account for: wasted labor, redundant software subscriptions, missed revenue, and compliance risk.